progmaticltd/homebox/README.md

 ### System installation and features

 - Custom Debian installer generation with full disk encryption and fully automatic installation.
-- Unlock the system remotely, by entering the passphrase through SSH when the server boots, no need to keyboard / monitor.
+- Unlock the system upon boot by entering the passphrase through SSH or with a Yubikey.
 - Install packages only from Debian stable (Stretch) or officially maintained repositories (rspamd).
 - Automatic SSL Certificates generation with [letsencrypt](https://letsencrypt.org).
 - Automatic security updates (optional).
 - Centralised authentication with an LDAP users database, SSL certificate, password policies, PAM integration.
 - AppArmor activated by default, profiles for all daemons.
 - Automatic backup of the deployment data to replay the installation with the same data.
 - Can be used at home, on a dedicated or virtual server hosted online.